Domenico Grasso: University of Delaware

+University of Michigan

+Dearborn campus

+On February 15, 2018, Grasso was named the University of Michigan–Dearborn's sixth chancellor, beginning August 1, 2018.
+On February 16, 2023, The Board of Regents voted unanimously to reappoint him to a second term.
+He is the first University of Michigan alum to lead the university and is also a professor of public policy and sustainable engineering.
+Grasso transitioned the university to a need-based financial aid model, and, under his leadership, UM-Dearborn implemented the “Go Blue Guarantee,” which enables Michigan residents with family incomes of $125,000 or less to attend the university tuition free.
+Additionally, he oversaw the shift to a block tuition system and launched an initiative that provides all new first-year students with free football season tickets at Michigan Stadium.Grasso completed the first update to the campus master plan in nearly two decades, created a bike-friendly campus environment, and initiated an annual town-gown bike ride co-led with the mayor of Dearborn.
+In addition to his accomplishments at the university, Grasso serves as a board member of the Metropolitan Affairs Coalition, New Detroit and the Citizens Research Council.

+Ann Arbor campus

+On May 8, 2025, Grasso was appointed interim president of the University of Michigan by the Board of Regents, following then-president Santa Ono's resignation for the presidency at the University of Florida.
+Grasso indicated that he would retire from the University of Michigan after a permanent president of the university assumed the office.
+Gabriella Scarlatta, then-provost of the Dearborn campus, was appointed interim chancellor of the Dearborn campus, succeeding Grasso.

 Scholarship and research

 Grasso's research focuses on how contaminants change and move in the environment over time, as well as processes to reduce their impacts on nature and human health.
 He has also written extensively on the intersection of engineering education with the liberal arts and social sciences.

 He has authored or co-authored hundreds of journal articles, essays and reports, and was editor-in-chief of the journal Environmental Engineering Science.
 He is the co-editor and chief contributor to the book Holistic Engineering Education: Beyond Technology (Springer 2010).
 He has also authored the book Hazardous Waste Site Remediation (Routledge 1993) and co-edited the book Hazardous Waste Management (UNESCO-ELOSS 2009).

 Grasso has held a variety of distinguished posts in the environmental engineering and science fields, including fellow on the NATO Committee on the Challenges of Modern Society, technical expert to the United Nations Industrial Development Organization, vice chair of the Science Advisory Board for the United States Environmental Protection Agency and president of the AEESP.

 Grasso, a member of a World Bank-funded international team that started the first environmental engineering program in Argentina, also chaired the National Academies of Sciences, Engineering, and Medicine committee that authored Environmental Engineering for the 21st Century: Addressing Grand Challenges and testified before the Congress of the Republic of Peru on sustainable development in Latin America.